-Level 4, 130 Stirling Street, Perth WA 6000 / PO Box 8124 Perth BC WA 6849

-T: +61 (0)8 9227 7500 E: mailbox@hlbwa.com.au

-Liability limited by a scheme approved under Professional Standards Legislation.
+Level 4, 130 Stirling Street, Perth WA 6000 / PO Box 8124 Perth BC WA 6849 T: +61 (0)8 9227 7500 E: mailbox@hlbwa.com.au Liability limited by a scheme approved under Professional Standards Legislation.

+HLB Mann Judd (WA Partnership) is a member of HLB International, the global advisory and accounting network.
-MANN JUDD ADVISORY AND ACCOUNTING Key Audit Matter

-How our audit addressed the key audit matter

-Carrying value of exploration assets Refer to Note 10

-the capitalised expenditure may no longer meet the recognition criteria of the standard.
-In addition, we considered it necessary to assess whether facts and circumstances existed to suggest that the carrying amount of the exploration and evaluation asset may exceed its recoverable amount.

-- We considered the Directors' assessment of potential indicators of impairment; - We obtained evidence that the Group has current rights to tenure of its areas of interest: - We enquired with management, reviewed ASX announcements and reviewed minutes of Director's meetings to ensure that the Group had not resolved to discontinue exploration and evaluation at any of its areas of interest; and - We examined the disclosures made in the financial report.
+Key Audit Matter How our audit addressed the key audit matter Carrying value of exploration assets Refer to Note 11 the capitalised exploration and evaluation asset, as this is one of the most significant assets of the Group.
+In addition, the Group completed a significant transaction during the financial year with the acquisition of new exploration projects.
+We planned our work to address the audit risk that the capitalised expenditure may not meet the recognition criteria of the standard.
+In addition, we considered it necessary to assess whether facts and circumstances existed to suggest that the carrying amount of the exploration and evaluation asset may exceed its recoverable amount. management's review of the carrying value of each area of interest; We obtained the acquisition agreements and relevant supporting documentation and ensured the acquisition during the period had been accounted for correctly in accordance with accounting standards; We considered the Directors assessment of potential indicators of impairment under AASB 6; We obtained evidence that the Group has current rights to tenure of its areas of interest; We enquired with management reviewed ASX announcements and reviewed minutes of Director's meetings to ensure that the Group had beer accounted for correctly in accordance of interest; and We examined the disclosures made in the financial report.